Supporting Your Child

 These few tips could mean the difference between curling up in the fetal position on your bed or enjoying the life that you have.

 Supporting Your Child with Special Needs

-If you are new to this, just found out your child has special needs, think your child should be evaluated or your just interested in learning more Goggle support for special needs in your state.
+If you are new to this, just found out your child has special needs, think your child should be evaluated or your just interested in learning more Google support for special needs in your state.
 Or head here for help and state resources.

 It’s important to learn about what types of support are offered in your area.
-You might find a few helpful groups that will make your life easier and give you the piece of mind you need to sleep at night.
+You might find a few helpful groups that will make your life easier and give you the peace of mind you need to sleep at night.

 A friend of mine has a son that has non-verbal autism, is a runner, biter, has had a lot of medical issues since birth and these state groups have helped her in so many ways.
 Offering support, helping with housing when her son was hospitalized, and even raising money for special equipment.

-For my family we don’t feel that is necessary for us at this time, but we spend our days homeschooling and working with meeting our children’s needs at home.
+For my family, we don’t feel that is necessary for us at this time, but we spend our days homeschooling and working with meeting our children’s needs at home.

 Ways to Support your child will be different for each family depending on your child’s special needs.
 A big part of supporting your child is learning about his differences and embracing them.